cxzhou35/Awesome-neovim/README.md

 # Awesome-neovim

 Here is my personal Neovim configuration.
-If this is helpful to you, please give me a star ⭐️.
+If this is helpful to you, please give me a star. <a class="github-button" href="https://github.com/Xuer04/Awesome-neovim" data-color-scheme="no-preference: dark_dimmed; light: light; dark: dark;" data-icon="octicon-star" data-show-count="true" aria-label="Star Xuer04/Awesome-neovim on GitHub">Star</a>

 ## Screenshots